alias-dmesg/DNSathon/2017/README.md

 ## Infrastructure ##

 ### Network ###
-We have used two Cisco 2950 swicthes and one Mikrotik 2011 UiAs-2HnD as router.
-Patch cable has been used to connect all components: Raspberry-Pi, team member laptop, switches and routers.
+We have used two Cisco Catalyst 2950 switches and one Mikrotik RB2011UiAS-2HnD-IN as router.
+Patch cable has been used to connect all components: Raspberry-Pi, team member laptop, switches and router.

 #### Transit ####
 International connectivity has been assured by the sponsor Sud Telecom.